 There are many perks to getting an attorney to guide you through this process.
 If you aren't confident in your writing skills or don't know where to start, you can communicate your ideas to an attorney.
 They can craft an appeal that is clear, concise, and detailed and that describes your account of events convincingly.
 This will maximize the chances of your appeal being granted.

-Wisconsin Academic Appeal Advisor
+Wyoming Academic Appeal Advisor

 Being falsely accused of academic misconduct can throw a wrench in your plans to graduate.
 When your college or university makes a decision that hinders your academic progress, you have every right to appeal.
 Attorney Joseph D. Lento has successfully helped a wide range of students in all stages of their educational journey prevail in the appeals process.
-Contact him today to get back on track.
+Contact him today to get back on track at 888-535-3686.